Investment Banking (AFCP867)

 Note: Students who have completed Equity Capital Markets (ECFS991) and/or Mergers and Acquisitions (ECFS842) are ineligible to enrol in this unit.

-- Understand the nature of major corporate finance transactions, major trends, and their role in achieving organisation strategic objectives.
+- Understand the nature of major corporate transactions, major trends, and their role in achieving organisation strategic objectives.

 - Understand key tools used in advising on, and executing, major corporate transactions.